Español

 A sentinel lymph node biopsy can be used to find the lymph nodes that are likely to be the first place the MCC would go if it has spread.
 These lymph nodes are called sentinel nodes.

-For more on this test and what the results could mean, see Surgery for Merkel Cell Carcinoma.
+For more on when this test is done and what the results could mean, see Surgery for Merkel Cell Carcinoma.

 If a lymph node near an MCC tumor is abnormally large, the doctor can use a needle biopsy to find out if the cancer has spread to that node.
 Needle biopsies are easier than some other types of biopsies, but they may not always take out enough of a tissue sample to find cancer cells.